Dittonal/StockScreener/README.md

 - **Training Metrics Visualization**: Analyze the performance of underlying Deep Learning models with training metrics charts.

 ## 🔧 Requirements
-- Python 3.8 or higher
+- Python 3.10 or higher
+- tensorflow 2.9
 All the necessary Python packages can be found in the **requirements.txt** file.

 ## 💡 Installation & Setup